Frequently Asked Questions

 Will Dr Sharma manage my prescriptions?

-No, Dr Sharma offers CONSULT-ONLY visits at this time and does not prescribe or refill prescriptions.
+No, Dr Sharma offers CONSULT-ONLY visits at this time and therefore does not take over your prescriptions.